exaroth/game-appimage/README.md

 > [!NOTE]
 > There are multiple build modes available:
 > - __Default__ - This will use provided wineprefix in read only mode, you might need to create custom path mappings (see below) for locations in the filesystem that game writes to.
-> - __Writeable wineprefix mode__ - This mode is similar to above but will mount a writeable, persisten copy of the supplied wineprefix in the filesystem.
+> - __Writeable wineprefix mode__ - This mode is similar to above but will mount a writeable, persistent copy of the supplied wineprefix in the host filesystem.
 To enable it add `--rw-mode` when executing `build.sh` script.
 > - __Provisioned wineprefix mode__ - When using this mode wineprefix will not be attached to the AppImage, instead it will be generated automatically during first game boot.
-You can configure the provisioning process by editing ./AppDir/provision_wineprefix.sh script, eg. to install dxvk and visual C++ Redist in the wineprefix append
+You can configure the provisioning process by editing `./AppDir/provision_wineprefix.sh` script, eg. to install dxvk and Visual C++ Redist in the wineprefix append
 > ```
 > $WINE winetricks dxvk2071
 > $WINE winetricks vcrun2019
 > ```
-> In order to use this mode add `--provision-mode` to build script.
+> In order to use this mode add `--provision-mode` when running build script.
 Using provisioned mode reduces size of the game AppImage size by at least 100MB.

+Persistent wineprefix directories are stored in `$HOME/.wine_prefixes`
 ### Custom path mappings

 This feature is useful if you want for some game files to be stored outside of the appimage, for example save directory, configuration etc.